-11 What documentation do buyers and sellers customarily enter into when acquiring shares or a business or assets?
+What documentation do buyers and sellers customarily enter into when acquiring shares or a business or assets?
 Are there differences between the documents used for acquiring shares as opposed to a business or assets?

-When acquiring shares, parties to a transaction will customarily enterinto:
+When acquiring shares, parties to a transaction will customarily enter into:

-- a confidentiality undertaking or an NDA governing primarily the exchange of confidential information relating to the transaction; - an SPA setting out the terms of the transaction; - private equity buyers often issue an equity commitment letter (ECL) to provide comfort to the seller on the equity funding of its bid (see question 20); and - a transitional services agreement (TSA) may be required for example, in carve-out transactions - specifying the basis upon which the seller will ensure the continued provision of certain services to the target following completion of the transaction.
+- a confidentiality undertaking or a non-disclosure agreement (NDA) governing primarily the exchange of confidential information relating to the transaction; - a share purchase agreement setting out the terms of the transaction; - often in the case of private equity buyers, an equity commitment letter (ECL) to provide comfort to the seller on the equity funding of its bid; - in some cases (eg, in carve-out transactions), a transitional services agreement (TSA) specifying the basis upon which the seller will ensure the continued provision of certain services to the target following completion of the transaction; and - in the case of buyers in several but not all deals, a representation and warranty insurance policy with a third-party insurer covering (some or all) of the seller's liability for breach of the warranties.